Problem

 1. Handling Variations with Tabs

-Instead of listing instructions for multiple package managers, operating systems, or cloud providers sequentially, use the Tabs Container.
-This allows the user to select their specific environment, instantly hiding irrelevant commands and reducing visual noise.
+Instead of listing instructions sequentially for multiple package managers, use the Tabs Container.
+This allows the user to select their specific environment.
+It instantly hides irrelevant commands and reduces visual noise.

 ::: tabs